klauspost/compress/s2/README.md

 This means that S2 can seamlessly replace Snappy without converting compressed content.

 S2 is designed to have high throughput on content that cannot be compressed.
-This is important so you don't have to worry about spending CPU cycles on already compressed data.
+This is important, so you don't have to worry about spending CPU cycles on already compressed data.

 ## Benefits over Snappy